 - 1. Shirts with collars are required.
 Only the top button may be unbuttoned on polo and dress shirts.
 No sleeveless shirts are permitted.
 Collared shirts or turtlenecks must be worn under sweaters, vests, and sweatshirts. - 2.
 All shirts must be worn tucked into slacks.
 Pants must be pulled up neatly.
 Sagging pants will not be tolerated. - 3.
 Kindergarten through second-grade boys may wear uniform or Docker style shorts (khaki, black, dark gray, or navy).
 If shorts have belt loops, a belt must be worn.
 Shorts must be at the top of knee in length.
 They should be loose fitting, not tight. - 4.
 Sweatpants, athletic pants, or wind suits are not permitted on boys during the school day. - 5.
 Pants must be neat, modest fitting (no skinny styles), and if they have belt loops, a belt must be worn.
 Pants are to be uniform style, Docker style, or denim pants.
 Denim pants must be neat, not frayed or faded, and a traditional cut. - 6.
 Chapel attire for boys in grades 6-12 is a dress shirt, Docker style or dress pants, and a tie.
 Denim pants, hoodies, and tennis shoes cannot be worn on chapel days for boys in grades 6-12. - 7.
-Shoes and socks are required, no sandals. - 8.
+Shoes and socks are required, no sandals.
+Crocs are permittable for K5-5th grade, but not for 6th-12th. - 8.
 Boy's hair should be neatly trimmed and tapered above the ears and at the back of the neck.
 This means that hair should not be: - a.
 On the ears or collar - b.
 Excessively bushy - c.
 Turned up on the ends due to length - d.
 Within two finger-widths of the eyebrows - e.
 A bowl cut or mohawk - f.
-Shaved above one's natural hairline - 9.
-No lines, shapes, or designs are to be cut into any portion of hair. - 10.
+Shaved above one's natural hairline

+- 9. No lines, shapes, or designs are to be cut into any portion of hair. - 10.
 Boys may not have any facial hair.
-Their face must be clean shaven at all times sideburns past the lowest point of the opening of the ear. - 11.
+Their face must be always clean shaven sideburns past the lowest point of the opening of the ear. - 11.
 Uniforms worn for P.E., sports practices, and other school activities must be purchased from the school. - 12.
-Boy's jewelry should be limited to watches and rings.
-No chains may be worn.
+Boy's jewelry should be limited to watches, rings, and bracelets.
+No chains may be worn. - 13.
+Shirts with ruffles or lace are not permitted on any male student.